corinnajentzsch/corinnajentzsch.github.io/cv.md

 > Participated in an international workshop on new modes of international governance and global governance; project funded by the Charles Léopold Mayer Foundation, Paris, France; conducted numerous interviews with scholars and decision-makers in France and the USA; co-wrote report for use in foundation’s work

-2003-2007
-Research Group on War (Fork), Free University Berlin, Germany

-> Researched the “new” facets of civil war and international third party intervention with Sven Chojnacki (professor of peace and conflict studies)

 ### Teaching experience

 2009-2011